Calvinbullock/_myHome/README.md

 ## Vim
 A very basic set up that I don't use much anymore.
 - no plugins
-- no themes
+- custom prompt with git statues

 ## zshrc
-A minimal zsh set up. vi mode enabled, auto complete with vi keys.
-Costume prompt.
+A minimal zsh set up.
+- vi mode enabled, with bar vs block cursor for insert vs normal modes
+- custom prompt with git statues (vanilla bash scripting)
+- auto complete with vi keys navigation

 ## Bashrc
-#### Prompt_bash:
 This is where my custom bash prompt lives.
 It is based off of my-extravagant-zsh-prompt after the redditer user linked below modifyed it for bash.
 I have made a lot of customizations to fit my needs and likes.